-Mr Yeo also founded ZilLearn, an open learning platform, LEARNTech Asia, an online media company, and Kydon Learning Systems Institute, which serves the digital transformation needs of organisations.
+Mr. Yeo also founded ZilLearn, an open learning platform, LEARNTech Asia, an online media company, and Kydon Learning Systems Institute, which serves the digital transformation needs of organizations.

-Kydon’s learning and employability platform is based on its proprietary solution called ZilLearn.
-ZilLearn is a revolutionary learning platform providing relevant and contextualised course content in pace with industry and business needs.
+Kydon’s learning and employability platform are based on its proprietary solution called ZilLearn.
+ZilLearn is a revolutionary learning platform providing relevant and contextualized course content in pace with industry and business needs.
 Employing targeted learning channels and a mobile-first design, ZilLearn enables learning anytime, anywhere.

 Read more about ZilLearn here